10 days from £1299.00pp

 Visit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.

-All outbound flights leave in the evening and land at your destination the next day.
+Flights from London leave in the evening and land at your destination the next day.
 All return flights leave in the morning and land in the UK on the same day.
 On-board meals will usually include dinner and breakfast on outbound flights, and lunch and a snack on the flight home.
 Drinks are complimentary.

 You are permitted to take one suitcase per person on the aircraft, which should not exceed 23kg.